openflighthpc/power-server/docs/routes.md

 Authorization: Bearer <token>
 ```

-## Routes
+## Main Routes

-All the requests MUST be made to the root URL `/`.
+All the requests in this main routes section MUST be made to the root URL `/`.
 The different types of requests are distinguished via the HTTP verbs: `get`, `patch`, `put`, and `delete`.
 Each request can be ran on multiple `nodes` and/or `groups` using the query parameters of the same names.

 The `nodes` query parameter MUST only be specified once within the request URL and SHOULD meet the following format.
 The format is described using POSIX extended regular expressions as described in [IEEE Std 1003.1-2017](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap09.html#tag_09_03).
 The `groups` param uses the same regular expression and name expansion as the `nodes`.
 `^[:alnum:]+(\[[:digit:]+-[:digit:]+\])?(,[:alnum:]+(\[[:digit:]+-[:digit:]+\])?)*$`